 - Boiler Dripping or Leaking

-- Odd Sounds Coming Out Of The Boiler
+- Strange Sounds Coming From The Boiler

 - Pilot Light Is Not Lit